tonyanuge/docuflow_v2/README.md

 Important limitation: there is no authentication in this repository.
 Every request is evaluated under a single statically configured role (`DOCUFLOW_DEFAULT_ROLE`, default `operator`) rather than a per-user authenticated identity.
-The capability check itself is real and enforced — what's missing is a way to tell *which* role a given caller actually is.
+The capability check itself is real and enforced.
+What's missing is a way to tell *which* role a given caller actually is.

 4. Error Boundaries & Guardrails